chinjyanson/RISC-V_CPU/statements/SamuelKhooPersonalStatement.md

 - [Example of adding comments for clarity](https://github.com/vishesh32/RISC-V-Team1/commit/7548caf7ad57d462d3724947a5455a391613a72f)
 - [Example of adding _o and _ i](https://github.com/vishesh32/RISC-V-Team1/commit/5d87ec413f5d2de9ceaeb800607fa378e7a1708d)
 - [Example of reorganising files to prevent confusion](https://github.com/vishesh32/RISC-V-Team1/commit/d037ae67f569aeab43d1283df92efbab34b2f7ba)
 The changes were well received within my team and led to an improved workflow by reducing confusion and the time taken to search for variables and files.
+The new styling and formatting of the System Verilog files were intended to match those of industry standard and keep the project as professional as possible.

 ### Conclusions and Evaluations

 ## Review